-A Deep Dive into Investing into an Extraction Lab Business
+A Deep Dive into Investing in an Extraction Lab Business

 Extraction is a booming business.
-In more developed markets up to 70% of all retail sales come from some form of extract derived product.
+In more developed markets up to 70% of all retail sales come from some form of an extract-derived product.
 It’s no wonder why entrepreneurs and growers are rushing into the business.
 But what are the real costs and prospective returns on investment for an extraction lab?

 According to Nick Tennant, founding partner of Precision Extraction Solutions, which provides extraction site planning services and equipment, “The vast majority of the lab startups that we consult fall in the $400,000- $800,000 budget range, which includes the cost of leasing a property.”